 How to check a volunteer or employee's registration status

-You can check details of an employee or volunteer's registration through the CBOS website:
+You can check details of an employee or volunteer's registration through the CBOS website here.

-- Go to the check an application/registration page: wwcforms.justice.tas.gov.au/StatusCheck/S tatusCheck.aspx - Search for the employee or volunteer using their application/card number and last name.
+Search for the employee or volunteer using their application/card number and last name.